do not mess with the boss

 Red Marine Iguanas are dozing on the rocks

 a female Espanola Lava Lizard checks us out

-we follow the tail landinwards
+we follow the trail landinwards

 a pair of Waved Albatrosses, they are mated for life

-these are bachelors, waiting for the good times
+these are bachelors, waiting for better times

 the albatrosses use the cliffs as launchpath

 while the skipper takes a rest, a sea lion jumps ashore

 a Blue-footed Booby stands watch